atmos/hubot-gtalk/README.md

 ## Getting Started

+This adapter no longer works with google group chat.
+See [issue 30](https://github.com/atmos/hubot-gtalk/issues/30)

 You will also need to edit the `package.json` for your hubot and add the `hubot-gtalk` adapter dependency.